How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 Q: Should luxury brands spend less on digital marketing than direct-to-consumer brands?
 A: No. While established luxury brands with strong brand awareness can get by with 5–8% of revenue allocated to digital, emerging luxury brands should invest 12–18%.
 The key difference is efficiency.
 Established brands spend less because they have brand equity; emerging brands must spend more to build awareness.
 As brand awareness builds, you can reduce spending and improve efficiency.

 Q: Is it better to spend more on fewer channels or less on many channels?
 A: More on fewer channels.
 Luxury brands that allocate $30K to each of 10 channels rarely achieve proficiency in any.
-Allocate 60-70% of budget to your top 2-3 channels and 30-40% to emerging channels for testing.
+Allocate 60–70% of budget to your top two or three channels and 30–40% to emerging channels for testing.
 Depth beats breadth.

 Q: How often should I adjust my budget allocation?
 A: Quarterly.
 Review channel performance, adjust based on ROAS and efficiency metrics, and reallocate budget.
-Don't change too frequently (it takes 30-60 days to get meaningful data), but don't wait longer than quarterly.
+Do not change too frequently (it takes 30–60 days to get meaningful data), but do not wait longer than quarterly.
 Markets change; your budget allocation should too.

-Q: What's the difference between allocating budget by revenue percentage vs. by goal?
-A: Percentage-based budgeting (e.g., 10% of revenue) is simpler and keeps spend proportional to company size.
-Goal-based budgeting (e.g., "spend whatever it takes to reach 20% growth") can be more expensive but is more aligned with business objectives.
+Q: What is the difference between allocating budget by revenue percentage vs. by goal?
+A: Percentage-based budgeting (such as 10% of revenue) is simpler and keeps spend proportional to company size.
+Goal-based budgeting (spend whatever it takes to reach 20% growth) can be more expensive but is more aligned with business objectives.
 Most luxury brands use hybrid approaches: allocate a baseline percentage, then reserve additional budget for growth initiatives.